The Critical Gameplay Exhibition:

 On April 17th, 2009 the first Critical Gameplay exhibition hosted approximately 70 visitors in a public gameplay environment.
 Four Critical Gameplay games were displayed at 1100 West Cermak Gallery, Chicago, U.S.A.
 The space was designed to facilitate discussion about the games and the dilemmas they propose.

-The games of Critical Gameplay will be displayed in academic and art venues throughout 2009 and 2010.
+The games of Critical Gameplay will be displayed in academic and art venues throughout the year.
 As new Critical Gameplay games are created, older games will be distributed.
-Visitors to a Critical Gameplay exhibition or event will generally have the opportunity to take a copy of the games home.

 The goal of Critical Gameplay games is "intellectual profit."